 Undergraduate courses operate on a modular basis that provides flexibility and choice.
 Each module is worth a specified number of credits, with most modules counting for 30/40 or 15/20 academic credits (depending on the programme), with each credit taken equating to a total amount of study time which includes scheduled teaching, independent study and assessment activity.

-Most full-time students will take modules worth 60 credits per semester, with part-time students taking proportionately fewer credits per semester.
-A total of 120 credits per level and 360 credits are needed for an honours degree as a whole.
-Overall grades for the course and degree classification are based on the marks obtained for modules taken at levels 5 and 6.
+Most students will take modules worth 60 credits per semester.
+A total of 120 level 4 credits comprise the HNC and a further 120 credits at level 5 comprise the HND.
+Overall grades for the course and HNC and HND classification are based on the marks obtained for modules taken at levels 4 and 5, in accordance with Pearson rules and regulations for assessment.

 Our teaching is informed by research, professional practice and industry engagement and modules change periodically to reflect developments in the discipline.

-*UCAS Tariff points where shown, are for entry on to higher education programmes starting from September 2021.
+*UCAS Tariff points where shown, are for entry on to higher education programmes starting from September 2024.

 International applicants